2014 JGA Scholarship Winners Named

-All four scholarships are worth $1,500 and for one year.
+All four of the winners of the $1500 one-year scholarships plan to pursue their education in various areas of the medical field.
 The scholarships, sponsored by the JGA, are not based on golf success but on academics, extra-curricular involvement and volunteer work.

 Complete list of JGA Scholarship winners: (John Block scholarships unless noted)

 2014 – Holly Hines, Erin Clark, Josh Switzer (Jim Roschek), Katie Brown (Heidi Krum)